Nurseries Online

 Should you buy one.

 We do use one, and we think its worth it, it is used for larger areas and a long driveway.
-If you knock back the weeds regularly, many will die off.
+If you knock back the weeds regularly, most will die off.
 However you can’t just leave the ground bare, weeds will come back and bare ground is a favourite place for them.
-The smaller ones are good for paved areas and even veggie gardens.

 The ideal way to use it is as the weeds emerge.
 On larger weeds, it works, however it does tend to incinerate them, so have a hose handy.

-The one we use is called a Weed Dragon mounted and the gas bottle is mounted on a trolly…..
+The one we use is called a Weed Dragon, and the gas bottle is mounted on a trolly…..

 Safety.